 Which Is Which?

-Your doctor’s first step will be to look for signs of swelling then feel the area around the back of your knee as you flex it.
+If you have these symptoms, your doctor’s first step will be to look for signs of swelling.
+They’ll then feel the leg area, including around the back of your knee as you flex it.

 If that doesn’t give them enough information, they’ll probably recommend an imaging test to get a better picture of what’s going on.
 These might include: